 We had a brilliantly coloured sky for our sunset near Dunkeld.
 It was about 8pm and we had had a long day working on an instagram workshop and instameet at the Royal Mail Hotel (where we also had the most divine lunch).
-We were all pretty tired and halfhearted about sticking around for sunset as the sky didn’t look too promising.
+We were all pretty tired and half-hearted about sticking around for sunset as the sky didn’t look too promising.
 As we headed home the sky burst into colour.
-We pulled over and spilled out of the car into a grassy field and ran around like crazy people looking for a good foreground in the Grampians.
+We pulled over and spilled out of the car into a grassy field and ran around like crazy people looking for a good foreground.
+During this trip, we discovered many wonderful things to do in Grampians and places to see and photograph.
+See Instagram account @jewelszee for my latest adventures.

 If you love Australia and love the natural world; if you appreciate outdoor adventures then you’ll like the Grampians in Victoria.

-There’s much hiking to do in the Grampians but there are also quaint cafes and country drives.
+Like many other places in Australia, there’s much hiking to do in the Grampians.
+Other attractions in Grampians are quaint cafes and country drives.

 Second is the kangaroo hopping along the road in front of us for 20 minutes.
 That was just so hilarious and so Australian.

-I’d love to go back there on my own sometime and hang out for a little longer, taking my time to photograph the key locations in the best light.
+I’d love to go back there on my own sometime and hang out for a little longer, taking my time to photograph the key locations in the Grampians in the best light.

 I think some of my best shots have come from my visits to the Grampians.

-Mackenzie Falls is about a 30-minute drive from Halls Gap in Grampians National Park.
+Mackenzie Falls is one of the calmest places to see in the Grampians.
+It’s about a 30-minute drive from Halls Gap in Grampians National Park.

-The walk down to the base takes about 20 minutes and you can continue on a longer walk along the track if you want to.
-Mackenzie waterfall is really breathtaking.
+The walk down to the base takes about 20 minutes and you can continue on a long walk along the track if you want to.

 I love being in such raw and untouched natural places.
 Waterfalls always make me feel so at peace and at one with nature.